Mission 1. Pompeii: First Contact¶

 -

-Warm-up: a brief research task on the real Lucius Caecilius Iucundus grounds students in the historical figure before they meet the fictional version.
-The gap between the two is part of the intercultural work.
+Warm-up: have the team spend a few minutes on the real Lucius Caecilius Iucundus before they meet the story's version.
+Noticing the gap between the historical banker and the character is part of the intercultural work.

 -